| Virtues of Ramadhaan - I'itikaafI'ITIKAAF - SECLUSION IN THE MASJIDThe meaning of 'I'tikaaf' is to seclude oneself in the Mosque,

 and Imaam Muhammad agree that any Masjid acceptable to the Shari'ah

 can be entered for I'tikaaf.
 I’itikaaf even if there is no regular ‘salaah with Jamaa-ah.
+The above applies to the males.
+As for the females, they should

 perform It'ikaaf in the prayer room (Masjid set aside in their homes).